Ensembling methods for countrywide short term forecasting of gas demand: Exploratory analysis

 \subsection{Thermoelectric gas demand}

-Differently from IGD, Thermoelectric Gas Demand (TGD) shows a clear trend over years - see \cref{IGD_and_TGD_vs_time}.
-From 2008 to 2014 the long-term drift is decreasing, mostly due to the growing importance of renewable sources of electric power, while, since 2014, it is almost constant, due to the decrease in subsidies to the installation of photovoltaic systems.
+Differently from IGD, Thermoelectric Gas Demand (TGD) shows a clear trend, see \cref{GD_vs_time}.
+From 2008 to 2014 TGD decreases, mostly due to the growing importance of renewable sources of electric power, while, since 2014, the trend stabilises, likely due to the decrease in subsidies to the installation of photovoltaic systems.

-Moreover, TGD shows a greater variance with respect to IGD and RGD, as the year-over-year plot shows - \cref{tgd_superimp}.
-TGD is indeed influenced by several different factors, including prices of electric power, gas and European Emission Allowance (EUA) certificates, which exhibit a large volatility \cite{weron2006modeling}.
-This feature explains why yearly periodicity is relatively less important in TGD than in IGD and RGD.
-As periodograms in \cref{tgd_periodogram} show, the most relevant spectral components are located at a period of 7 days, which is coherent with Italian power demand \cite{guerini2015long}.
+Moreover, TGD shows a greater variability compared to IGD and RGD, as seen from the year-over-year plot in \cref{tgd_superimp}.
+TGD is indeed influenced by several factors, including prices of electric power, gas, and European Emission Allowance (EUA) certificates, which exhibit a large volatility \cite{weron2006modeling}.
+This explains why yearly periodicity is relatively less important in TGD than in IGD and RGD.
+The periodogram in \cref{tgd_periodogram} shows that, also for TGD, the main seasonal component is the weekly one, which is consistent with Italian power demand \cite{guerini2015long}.

-The similarity in features between TGD and power demand appears also when investigating the relation with temperature, see \cref{tgd_temp}.
-TGD increases as weather gets colder, but also as it gets hotter: during the summer air conditioning pushes the demand for electric power and more thermoelectric production is required.
-In order to capture this pattern, we define the Heating and Cooling Day Degrees (HCDD).
-Let $T$ be the temperature in Degrees Celsius:
+The scatter plot of TGD against temperature, displayed in the left panel of \cref{tgd_temp}, shows a peculiar U-shaped pattern: TGD increases as weather gets colder, but also when it gets hotter.
+In fact, in summer more thermoelectric production is required because air conditioning pushes the demand for electric power.
+This U-shaped pattern justifies the introduction of a suitable feature variable, herein named \emph{Heating and Cooling Day Degrees} (HCDD).
+More precisely

-We found that $T_c=16°C$ maximises the linear correlation with TGD.
-The correlation coefficient between HCDD and TGD is 0.28, higher than 0.15 found between TGD and HDD and -0.08 found between TGD and temperature.
+We found that $T_c=16°C$ maximises the linear correlation between TGD and HCDD.